 Internationally acclaimed in the late 1970s as a leading figure of the Dutch post-punk movement with the band Minny Pops, Dutch composer and musician Stephen Emmer is well-known amongst music critics today for his innovative “concept” records.

 From the spoken word album Recitement, out in 2007, featuring tracks from Lou Reed, Yoko Ono and Richard Burton, to his 2014 album International Blue that includes collaborations with Midge Ure, Julian Lennon, Glenn Gregory and Liam McKahey, to his more recent soul album Home Ground: in a career that spans over 40 years, Stephen Emmer has developed a rare talent when it comes to introducing very ingenious and always different musical projects that promptly attract the support of fellow artists: one of David Bowie‘s longest time collaborators, American producer Tony Visconti, has worked with Stephen on most of his records.

-While in Coronavirus quarantine in Spring 2020, Stephen started experimenting with neo-classical music and has just announced the launch of a new album he’s been releasing for free in support of those financially affected by self-isolation.
+While in Covid quarantine during Spring 2020, Stephen started experimenting with neo-classical music and has just announced the launch of a new album he’s been releasing for free in support of those financially affected by self-isolation.

 Maison Melody was recorded without vocalists, alone as an instrumental, just with Stephen’s piano and strings, and anyone can enjoy, download and save the whole album without paying a penny.